UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 ==============

 The latest version is the best version.
 Atom is regularly maintained, so that latest version will have the latest bug fixes and updates.
-Just click the big red button to download, then run the executable to install.
+Click the `big red button <https://atom.io/>`_to download, then run the executable to install.